vcuspinera/Banxico_SIE_API_guide/README.md

 Additionally, I have created a customed support function that can be found in the __src__ folder of this repo, for helping analysts and researchers to easily explore the time series:

-- `SIE_function` - when giving the names of the code of different series, prints a plot of the series and metadata, and returns [tidy data](https://www.jstatsoft.org/article/view/v059i10) in data.frame format of the requested series.
+- `sie_function` - when giving the names of the code of different series, prints a plot of the series and metadata, and returns [tidy data](https://www.jstatsoft.org/article/view/v059i10) in data.frame format of the requested series.

 ## Usage